azaghal/factorio-beyond-vanilla-qol-plus/README.md

     > Access information about power production and consumption, and utilise these values in circuit network.
 Cut-off parts of the base if power production is too low, or generate alerts if power production is insufficient.

+### Planning/organisation

+-   Small, medium, and large display plates for marking the factory ([Industrial Display Plates](https://mods.factorio.com/mod/IndustrialDisplayPlates))

+    > Mark out parts of factory with clearly visible display plates that show item and signal icons.
+Better visibility alternative to using combinators for designating inputs/outputs, or chest contents for the early-game mall. **WARNING:** Due to modding API limitations, updating existing blueprints will not preserve industrial plate information - a new blueprint needs to be created instead.

 Contributions
 -------------